 ‘This timely, provocative and certainly topical book puts forward a closely argued and well supported case for encouraging “a root and branch reform of the law of homicide” … (and) provides ample evidence and ammunition to those who would agree that such a reform should be put in place as a matter of urgency’: Phillip Taylor MBE and Elizabeth Taylor of Richmond Green Chambers.

 Launched at Middle Temple, 30 June 2011 by Lord Judge – click for photos from the Fine Lines and Distinctions launch.

 From the Foreword

-their ideas will undoubtedly stimulate and contribute to the continuing public debate about the nature and ingredients of the crime of homicide, the defences to it, and the appropriate punishment for those convicted of unlawful killings: Lord Judge, Lord Chief Justice
+‘With what some would regard as huge optimism, the authors hope that the validity of their analysis of the problems will be acknowledged and the complexities surrounding the law of homicide addressed and resolved… their ideas will undoubtedly stimulate and contribute to the continuing public debate about the nature and ingredients of the crime of homicide, the defences to it, and the appropriate punishment for those convicted of unlawful killings’: Lord Judge, Lord Chief Justice